 Architecture of luma (a) and chroma (b) up-sampling NN.

-In test EE1-2.3, U and V use dedicated network, while in test EE1-2.2 same network is used for U and V. This explains the difference in complexity.
+In test EE1-2.3, U and V each use a dedicated network, while in test EE1-2.2 the same network is used for U and V. This explains the difference in complexity.

 If NN-based up-sampling filter from EE1-2.3 replaces RPR filter in test EE1-2.1 (adaptive coded picture size).
-Then extra 0.3% gain in RA cfg amf 0.5% in all-intra cfg can be obtained.
+Then extra 0.3% gain in RA configuration amf 0.5% in all-intra configuration can be obtained.
 It shall be noticed that adaptive coded picture size selection is more beneficial for high resolution content.
 The table below shows results for only 4K classes (A1 and A2).